You can submit your review application form to the Information Commissioner by post or email.

 - whether the application was sent within 28 days of the applicant receiving the decision letter from the agency;

-- whether the documents subject to the request have been denied on the grounds that they are Cabinet documents or on the grounds of national security; and
+- whether the documents subject to the request have been denied on the grounds of national security; and

 - whether the application for review identifies the agency that made the original decision, and the decision to be reviewed.

-Where the application for review is within the jurisdiction of the FOI Commissioner, senior staff members will provide a recommendation to the Commissioner.
-If the FOI Commissioner determines to accept the application for review, a letter will be sent to the applicant and the agency notifying each that the Commissioner has accepted the application for review.
+Where the application for review is within the jurisdiction of the Information Commissioner, senior staff members will provide a recommendation to the Commissioner.
+If the Information Commissioner determines to accept the application for review, a letter will be sent to the applicant and the agency notifying each that the Commissioner has accepted the application for review.

 Where an application for review does not include all necessary information, the applicant will be contacted and requested to provide the relevant information.

-The FOI Commissioner can decide not to accept an application, or dismiss a review at any stage, if the application is frivolous, vexatious, misconceived, lacking in substance or not made in good faith.
+The Information Commissioner can decide not to accept an application, or dismiss a review at any stage, if the application is frivolous, vexatious, misconceived, lacking in substance or not made in good faith.

-Where the FOI Commissioner determines to accept an application for review, a lead staff member is assigned to the file.
+Where the Information Commissioner determines to accept an application for review, a lead staff member is assigned to the file.

 A staff member may conduct preliminary enquiries with the parties, and request from the agency the documents that are subject to review.
 If the documents subject to review have been exempt under section 31 of the FOI Act, the documents will be inspected at the agency.

-As the FOI Commissioner operates within a statutory timeframe of 30 days to complete a review, the FOI Commissioner may request an extension of time from the applicant.
+As the Information Commissioner operates within a statutory timeframe of 30 days to complete a review, the Information Commissioner may request an extension of time from the applicant.
 Whether an extension is sought may depend on the complexity of a matter, the number of documents that are the subject of the review and any other considerations relevant to that review.

-Where a review is unable to be resolved by agreement between the parties, it will proceed to a decision by the FOI Commissioner or Assistant FOI Commissioner.
-Only the FOI Commissioner or Assistant FOI Commissioner can make a decision with respect to a review.
+Where a review is unable to be resolved by agreement between the parties, it will proceed to a decision by the Information Commissioner or Public Access Deputy Commissioner.
+Only the Information Commissioner or Public Access Deputy Commissioner can make a decision with respect to a review.

-In making a decision, the FOI Commissioner or Assistant FOI Commissioner considers all the material relevant to the review, including the documents subject to review, any written submissions from the parties, the interests of both parties in the documents subject to review, any existing case law, and any other factors that may assist in the making of a decision.
+In making a decision, the Information Commissioner or Public Access Deputy Commissioner considers all the material relevant to the review, including the documents subject to review, any written submissions from the parties, the interests of both parties in the documents subject to review, any existing case law, and any other factors that may assist in the making of a decision.

 Possible outcomes include: